The role of polarization field terms in a model for a cavity quantum material: Transformation to the Peierls gauge

 where we have used that $w^*_{\ell}(\bm{x})\int_{\bm{R}_{\ell'}}^{\bm{x}}d\bm{s}\cdot\bm{\phi}_{\nu}(\bm{s})w_{\ell'}(\bm{x}) \approx w^*_{\ell}(\bm{x})(\bm{x}-\bm{R}_{\ell'})\bm{\phi}_{\nu}(\bm{R}_{\ell'})w_{\ell'}(\bm{x})$, under the coarse-graining of the field modes as described before.

-Together, these dipole approximations lead to two main simplifications on Eq.~\eqref{eqn:multipolarH}.
+Together, these dipole approximations simplify Eq.~\eqref{eqn:multipolarH} in two ways.
 Firstly, the correction terms which arise from transforming the minimal coupling terms will vanish.
 For pairs of localized Wannier functions, we find

 which recovers the usual tight-binding hopping amplitudes as $\hat{\tau}_{\ell\ell'} \approx t_{\ell\ell'}.$ Secondly, the transverse polarization field is truncated to include only dipolar contributions.
 These are described by the modes